No. 17 Arizona opens with a 117-75 win over Nicholls State

+The Colonels backed off, only to watch him knife past them to the basket.

+Stronger and tougher than last season, Tubelis is going to be awfully difficult to stop this year.

-TUCSON, Ariz.
-(AP)Azuolas Tubelis scored 23 points and No. 17 Arizona went on a massive opening run to begin its second season under coach Tommy Lloyd with a 117-75 rout of Nicholls State on Monday night.
+Tubelis scored 23 points and No. 17 Arizona shot a school-record 71.7% from the floor to begin its second season under coach Tommy Lloyd with a 117-75 rout of Nicholls State on Monday night.

+”Zu scores easy,” Lloyd said. ”He’s built to play in this system.
+He’s so great in the open court running, he’s getting really efficient inside.
+I really challenged him to improve his finishing.
+His numbers are good, but I think he can be great.”

 The Wildcats won 33 games and went to the NCAA Tournament’s Sweet 16 last season, earning Lloyd national coach of the year honors.